- Why Use a Schema?

 building, for example.
 Unless we specifically allow such a relationship in the schema.

 Lastly, the TypeDB schema is completed with TypeQL Rules.
-Rules are used for query-time capture of dynamic patterns in the data and performing deduction.
+Rules are used for query-time capture of patterns in the data and performing deduction.
 Rules are the building blocks of automated reasoning in TypeDB.

 In the sections that follow, by looking at various real-world examples, we learn how these concepts can be defined in a schema to represent a dataset of any complexity.

 In the following sections, we learn how to define a schema using TypeQL code in a

 schema.tql file.
 However, defining a schema can also be done programmatically (at runtime) using one of the TypeDB Clients - Java, Python and Node.js.